rhpandit11/Data-Theory/Cloud/BigQuery.md

 * Allows for partition-level management, including creating, deleting, and moving partitions, which is not feasible with clustering.

 Slot : A BigQuery slot is  **a virtual CPU used by BigQuery to execute SQL queries** .

 ---

+In  **BigQuery** , **clustering** and **partitioning** are optimization techniques used to organize and manage large datasets for faster and more efficient query performance.

+Partitioning: Partitioning divides table into smaller, managable segments(partitions) based on certain column typically a timestamp or an integer.Queries that only need data from specific partitons can skip over irrelevant partitions, improving query performance and reducing cost by scanning less data.

+Types of Partitioning:

+* Time-base Partitioning: this partition data by DATE, TIMESTAMP, DATETIME.
+Most common as data is often collected over time. e.g daily logs.
+* Integer-range Partitioning: This partition data based on custom integer column range useful when the data isn't time-based but needs to be organized by sequental or meaningful numeric values.

+EX: There is an e-commerce comapany that collects millions of transactions every day.Now need to analyze transactions quickly based on different date ranges(e.g. daily, weekly, or monthly). it provides benefits for queries like fetch data only for a specific month, bq will only scan partitions for that month rather than the entire dataset.

+R.EX: A social media platform like Twitter or Facebook can partition user activity logs by date, ensuring that queries analyzing user activity over a specific time range (e.g., the past week) are efficient and scalable.

+Clustering: Clustering is a way to automatically organize data within the partitions based on the values of certain columns.
+Data is physically stored based on the clustered columns, Improves performance when you run queries with where, orderBy, or groupBy clauses on the clustered columns.It works on partition level so, it's often combined with partitioning for more efficient queries.

+EX: e-commerce company wants to frequently query transactions by customer_id and product_id within a certain date range.So, we can partition the table by transaction_date and cluster it by customer_id and product_id.Now, when we query to get transactions for a specific customer and product within a date range, BQ will scan only the relevant partitions and clustered data within those partitions.

+REX: In healthcare system, patient records can be partitioned by admission_date and clustered by patient_id and hospital_id.This ensures that when querying records for a specific patient at a specific hospital over a time period, only relevant partitions abd clusters are scanned , leading to quicker query results.

+Parttioning and Clustering Combine:

+Example, netflix that stores user activity logs.Each log contains details about which movie or series a user watched, the timestamp, and the region from which they accessed the platform.

+We can partition the table by DATE(activity_timestamp) since activity data comes in daily and you're likely to run queries on recent activities.

+And we can cluster the table by user_id and region because most of queries will filter data based on these columns.

+Benefits of Clustering and Partitioning:

+1. Reduced Query Costs
+2. Improved query performance
+3. Efficient data organization

+Key Difference:

+1. partitioning divides the table into logical segments where clustering sorts data within partitions based on cloumns.
+2. Partitioning used for reducing the amount of data scanned accross large datasets based on a data or range.Clustering improves query performance on specific columns using filtering, ordering or grouping.
+3. Partitioning operates on the table level and clustering operates within each partition.
+4. Partitioning is best for date or range-based queries (e.g querying data by day, month, year) where as clustering best for column-based queries like filtering by user_id or product_id).

+---